Kevin Hayes: Philadelphia Flyers (2019–2023)

+St. Louis Blues (2023–2024)

+On June 27, 2023, the St. Louis Blues acquired Hayes from the Flyers in exchange for a sixth-round pick in the 2024 NHL entry draft.
+He had a slow start to the 2023–24 season, with only two goals in his first 17 games.
+After moving to a line with Alexey Toropchenko and Jake Neighbours on November 21, however, Hayes added seven goals in his next 13 games.
+This success was not sustained, as Hayes scored only four goals in the last 47 games of the season and was a healthy scratch for two of the Blues' last three games.

+Pittsburgh Penguins (2024–present)

+On June 29, 2024, Hayes was traded, along with a second-round selection in the 2025 NHL Entry Draft to the Pittsburgh Penguins for future considerations.

 Playing style

 Hayes is best known for his short-handed abilities, both in managing the penalty kill and in scoring short-handed goals.
 Flyers general manager Chuck Fletcher emphasized Hayes' 200-foot game when signing him to the organization.
 Hayes is also known for his close relationship with head coach Alain Vigneault, with whom he worked on the Rangers and Flyers.
 Hayes credits Vigneault with his development as a professional hockey player, saying, "I think I entered the league as an offensive guy and A.V. kind of turned me into a 200-foot player and an NHL guy.
 At the time, I don't know if I was super excited about it—fast-forward six years and I couldn't be more happy with where my game is at."

 International play

-Hayes and his brother Jimmy were both selected to represent the United States national team at the 2014 IIHF World championship in Minsk, Belarus.
+Hayes and his brother Jimmy were both selected to represent the United States national team at the 2014 IIHF World Championship in Minsk, Belarus.
 Upon being selected for Team USA with no NHL experience, Kevin said, "I want to prove to everyone that I can play the same way and do what I did all season [with the Eagles]."
 He skated in eight games in the tournament, where he recorded one goal and one assist.

-Hayes was selected to represent the United States again at the 2017 IIHF World championship where he played on a line with collegiate teammate and friend Johnny Gaudreau.
+Hayes was selected to represent the United States again at the 2017 IIHF World Championship where he played on a line with collegiate teammate and friend Johnny Gaudreau.
 He scored his first two goals of the tournament in a 5–3 win over Germany after trailing three times.
 The United States team ultimately failed to medal during the tournament after losing in their quarterfinal match against Finland.